 If EFT Server requires SSL certificates from connected clients, those certificates must also use SHA-1.

-EFT Server uses the FIPS-certified version of Crypto++ for inbound and outbound SFTP (SSH) connections.
+EFT Server uses the FIPS-certified version of Crypto++ for inbound SFTP (SSH) connections.

 When the EFT Server service is started, if FIPS is enabled, a message displays the protocols in use and which of the protocols in use are FIPS compliant.
 When you enable FIPS, the ciphers, key, and hash lengths/types that are not FIPS-approved are not available.
 If a FIPS-approved state cannot be achieved when FIPS is enabled, all Sites will stop, and an error is written to the Windows Event Log.

 SSH2 uses the following ciphers: